yarlson/go-jenkins/README.md

 go-jenkins is a Go client library for accessing the Jenkins API.

+❗️❗️❗️ The library is in active development and is not yet ready for use!

 ## Installation
 go-jenkins is compatible with modern Go releases in module mode, with Go installed:
 ```shell